imcf/imcf-fiji-toolbars/DESC.md

-:snake: :microscope: :symbols: Fiji Action Bars provided by the IMCF.
+:coffee: :microscope: :symbols: Fiji Action Bars provided by the IMCF.